aherbert/gdsc-smlm/docs/fitting_plugins.rst

 If no loaded templates have images then a warning message is displayed.

 Note: Templates with associated image data are created using the benchmarking plugins.
 The benchmarking workflow allows construction of simulated images and optimisation of the fitting settings given the known ground truth localisations.
-For more details see section :numref:`{number}: {name} <model_plugins:Benchmarking>`.
+For more details see section :numref:`{number}: {name} <model_plugins:Optimisation Overview>`.

 .. index:: !
 Fit Configuration